yotammanor/kikar-hamedina/README.md

 Installation Using Vagrant
 ========================

+Fork this project to your GitHub account.

-Clone the project into your local repository.
+Clone your version of the project into your local repository.

 Then Copy the file ``kikar_hamedina/kikar_hamedina/local_settings.py.template`` into ``kikar_hamedina/kikar_hamedina/local_settings.py``

-Edit it to include your facebook details
+Edit it to include your facebook details (Ask project leader for details)
 - FACEBOOK_SECRET_KEY
 - FACEBOOK_APP_ID

 Install virtualbox: https://www.virtualbox.org/wiki/Downloads